 One mahout can be seen repeatedly jabbing a baby elephant behind the ear to force her to "play" football.
 Right after the match, eyewitnesses saw that she was suffering from several fresh, painful, bloody wounds.

 UN MIS Responsive YouTube Video - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 As the video above shows, elephants suffer for this festival.
-Since hearing from PETA or our affiliates, Renault, MINISO, Carlsberg Group, United Beverage (maker of Pulpy), Kumari Bank, Mega Bank, JGI (maker of Ruslan Vodka), Chaudhary Group (maker of Wai Wai noodles), Everest Insurance, and Hotel Seven Star have cut ties with the event.
-However, Mount Everest Group and NRNA, which sponsored or advertised at the cruel festival last year, have no plans to stop supporting it.
+Since hearing from PETA and our affiliates, all of the festival's former sponsors have cut ties with the event.
+However, the cruel festival is still set to take place again this year.
 When these elephants aren't being forced to perform at this festival, they're used for rides by tourists visiting Chitwan.
 Elephants who are forced to "play" football or give rides are controlled through physical violence and psychological domination.
 They're chained and beaten with bullhooks or other weapons and constantly threatened with violence to keep them afraid and submissive.

 Elephants used for polo "games," rides, shows, and other forms of entertainment suffer tremendously.
 Even when not performing, they're typically deprived of everything that's natural and important to them.